Petition To Cancel Brexit Breaks U.K. Government Website, Tops 1 Million Signatures

 The rate of signing is the highest the site has ever had to deal with and we have had to make some changes to ensure the site remains stable and open for signatures and new petitions.
 Thanks for bearing with us.— Petitions Committee (@HoCpetitions) March 21, 2019

-The committee said up to 100,000 people were viewing the petition at the same time Thursday, adding, "Nearly 2,000 signatures are being completed every minute."
+The committee said up to 100,000 people were viewing the petition at the same time on Thursday, adding, "Nearly 2,000 signatures are being completed every minute."

 The petition brought praise for Georgiadou on Twitter, where she's being called a national treasure.
 In one popular comment, a fan wrote, "Your petition has been a tonic, thank you."